Credit Karma Guide to Credit Card Perks

 Credit cards come with a slew of perks, but it’s likely that you’re not taking advantage of all of them.
 This guide will help you know which benefits are available and how to use them to get extra value when you use your card.

 Credit cards get a lot of attention for their rewards, but many of them offer other features and perks that don’t get quite as much of the limelight.
 Keep in mind, not every credit card offers every benefit.
 And for those that do offer one or more of these features, the terms of the benefit can differ depending on the card and the credit card issuer.

 If you know the credit card perks that are out there, you can check what features your credit card has beyond its rewards program and start making the most out of them.
 You’ll also know what perks to keep an eye out for next time you think about opening a new credit card.

 To that end, we’ve put together a list of common perks and how to make the most out of them in your everyday use.

 Some of these benefits come automatically as you make your regular everyday purchases.
 With others, however, you may need to do a little extra legwork.

 With this benefit, your credit card issuer may monitor your account and flag potentially fraudulent transactions.
 It may also eliminate your financial liability if someone uses your credit card without your authorization.

 How to prevent identity theft

-Enroll in a credit monitoring service: If you're a Credit Karma member, you’ll can get notifications when we notice significant changes on your TransUnion and Equifax credit reports.
+Enroll in a credit monitoring service.
+If you’re a Credit Karma member, you can get notifications when we notice significant changes on your TransUnion and Equifax credit reports.
 For example, we’ll let you know when a hard inquiry or new account is added to your reports.